Inhumanity (comics): Subplots

 Medusa and her aide Elejea are summoned to Battery Park by numerous S.H.I.E.L.D. agents as they found Eldrac alive in the debris after the clean up effort.
 Medusa spoke with him trying to determine what happened, so she asked Eldrac if he could transport her to where her husband Black Bolt would be, Eldrac then opened his mouth as Medusa is seen walking through.
 In another part of the United States, Dante Pertuz was a newly evolved Inhuman who was among many placed in a cocoon due to the release of the Terrigen Bomb that affected New York City after the Inhuman city of Attilan fell into the Hudson River.
 The mist traveled all around the world which included Dante's home in Des Plaines, Illinois.
 After coming out of the cocoon, he was approached by a fellow Inhuman named Lash who came there to see if Dante was worthy of the gifts that were given to him.
-He asked him what happened to his mother and he told him that she didn't survive the transformation process of the Terrigen Mist.
+He asked him what happened to his mother and he told him that she did not survive Terrigenesis.
 Dante's retaliation came when his body started to engulf itself into flames which he used in the form of heat blasts against Lash.
-During the battle, Queen Medusa arrived via teleportation by Eldrac the Door to interfere as part of a plan to get Dante to move to where the Inhumans are currently living.
+During the battle, Medusa arrived via teleportation by Eldrac to interfere as part of a plan to get Dante to move to where the Inhumans are currently living.